Hungreeee/Q-RAG/README.md

 #### Benefits:

 - With a simple set-up, Q-RAG is efficient in terms of cost and can be easily adapted to any existing RAG pipelines.
-- Q-RAG allows a sort of learning mechanism by allowing humans to address poor retrieval, helping the agent avoid making the same mistake when similar question patterns are asked.
+- Q-RAG allows humans to address poor retrieval, helping the agent avoid making the same mistake when similar question patterns are asked.
-- In a realistic QnA setting, new questions would start to appear less with time.
+- In certain QnA settings, new questions would start to appear less with time.
 Therefore, intuitively, the situation will somewhat converge to the scenario where every complex question can be handled by Q-RAG.

 ## Demo